Childcare vouchers are an employee benefit exempt from tax and National Insurance (NI)

 Childcare vouchers can help your company save money too!

-Childcare vouchers are also NI exempt for employers.
-This means you can save up to £402** a year in reduced NI contributions for each participating employee.
+.
+They are also NI exempt for employers, which means you can save up to £402** a year in reduced NI contributions for each participating employee.

 They are an established Government initiative to support working parents

-Launched in 1998, childcare vouchers are a scheme run by HM Revenue & Customs (HMRC).
+Launched in 1998, childcare vouchers are run by HM Revenue & Customs (HMRC).

 ^1 September following 15th birthday or 1 September following 16th birthday for children who are registered disabled.